 "Don't let her escape.
 Their captain mustn't be able to get away and warn those rebels of the New Republic."

-The Basilisaea now went into full pursuit of the Falcon, which was still following a frantic course around the Palomintar System.
+The Basilisæa now went into full pursuit of the Falcon, which was still following a frantic course around the Palomintar System.
 The captain of the star destroyer managed to reduce the distance between the two ships slightly, but he couldn't get a direct aim to get the Falcon in the tracker beam.
 He didn't took his eyes from the screen, but the Falcon once tricked him again and vanished from the screen.
 For a couple of minutes the captain waited to see if she would reappear again, but this time all that remained was the empty void of space.

 "We've lost her, admiral.
 She probably made the jump into hyperspace," the captain reported.

 Admiral Vestor looked disgusted at the blackness of space.
 Why had the Millennium Falcon appeared in the Palomintar System?
 Investigations?
 The Palomintar System wasn't a very interesting system.
-Had the New Republic become suspicious because their main computer system had been hacked and infiltrated?
-Darth Golluth had told him, that he couldn't use his communication system anymore, but that was obvious, because the complete equipment had been taken apart by his tech droids.
-Had the technicians on Quoith found the cause of the hack?
+Had the New Republic become suspicious because their main computer system had been infiltrated?
+Darth Golluth had told him, that he couldn't use his communication system anymore, but that was obvious, because the complete com system had been taken apart by his tech droids.
+Had the technicians on Quoith found the cause of the infiltration attempt?
 Should he go down to Palomintar Four and tell Darth Golluth what had happened?
 It would be another very unpleasant encounter with former admiral Matrik.
 An encounter he wasn't looking for.
 No, he'd better wait and watch what would happened.
 Darth Golluth wasn't aware of his presence, at least he hoped he wasn't.

 "Should I get your shuttle ready, admiral," the captain asked, "You probably want to inform Lord Golluth about the pursuit of the Falcon?"